hmcts/pcq-frontend/README.md

 1. Add the new service in (test/unit/util/testInvoker.js.)
 2. Add the new service redirect link in (test/unit/util/testShutterPage.js)
 3. Add the new service rediret link property name in (test/component/testShutterPage.js)
+4. Add the new service data in (test/unit/core/testServiceData.json)
+5. Add the new service invoker data in (test/unit/services/testServiceInvokerData.json)

 ## License